Bristol and Gloucestershire Railway: Construction

 At this late time it was decided to build the line for double track, while only single track.
 Tenders for the earthworks were advertised in January 1829 and by August 1830 the route was ready for tenders for the trackwork to be invited.

 The northern half of the line, from Mangotsfield to Coalpit Heath, was opened in July 1832; this enabled the Avon and Gloucestershire Railway to convey coal from the mines to the River Avon; it had been a condition of some of the subscription that priority would be given to this section.

-By now the available money was nearly exhausted, and a further Act of Parliament in 1834 authorised the raising of a further £20,000, and work continued on the southern section of the line.
+By now the available money was nearly exhausted, and a further act of Parliament, the Bristol and Gloucester Railway Act 1834 (4 & 5 Will.
+4. c. ii), authorised the raising of a further £20,000, and work continued on the southern section of the line.

 This opened on 6 August 1835 with a gala procession by horse-drawn train, which covered the nine miles in three hours.